carboneio/sclone/README.md

 - **High performances**: In a first stage, file listing is load into memory, then files transfert is splited into parrallel queues.
 - **Files cached**: at the end of each process, the list of file is cached for better performances on the next execution.
 - **Optional integrity check**: MD5 hashes checked for file integrity.
 Disabled by default.
-- **Metadata kept**: from s3 to swift or swift to s3, metadata are kept.
+- **Metadata preserved**: from s3 to swift or swift to s3, metadatas are preserved/converted automatically.

 ## Benchmark